Roundtable: Sales Force ManagementRoundtable: Sales Force Management

 Sales and Ethics

 The marketing and sales practices of medtech companies are coming under increasing scrutiny.
-How is this scrutiny affecting how medical device manufacturers (across all sectors) manage their sales functions?
+For example, in September 2007, five leading orthopedic manufacturers agreed to pay fines totaling $311 million to settle a Department of Justice probe into alleged industry violations of the Federal Healthcare Antikickback Act and the False Claims Act.
+How is this increased scrutiny affecting how medical device manufacturers (across all sectors) manage their sales functions?

 Solem: We're hearing much more discussion from our clients about the need to keep sales and marketing practices within guidelines.
 Compliance is starting to become part of performance evaluations for regional vice presidents and managers, and obviously an expectation for individual sales reps.